sukhman31/sukhman31/README.md

 - 👋 Hi, I’m @sukhman31
-- 👀 I’m interested in ML/DL, NLP and Frontend development
+- 👀 I’m interested in ML/AI and API development
-- 🌱 I’m currently learning React, Three JS, Pytorch and Flask
+- 🌱 I’m currently learning React, FastAPI, Langchain
-- 💞️ I’m looking to collaborate on Deep Learning projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me ssingh8_be20@thapar.edu

 <!---